 Creating Tags in Cintoo

-1. Hover the mouse cursor over the menu icon in the top right corner of the Cintoo interface and select Create tag list from the drop-down menu.
+1. Click on Add drop-down menu in the top right corner of the Cintoo interface and select Tag list.

 2. Enter a name for the tag list.

-3. Select a color for the tags.
-In the 3D View, this color will be applied to all tagged elements.
+3. Select a color for tags.
+In 3D View, this color will be applied to all tagged elements.

 4. Add a description, which can be regular text or a hyperlink.

-5. Add your custom metadata (up to 20 custom fields).
-When naming your tag metadata fields, avoid spaces in the metadata field name, and avoid reserved keywords such as:
+5. Add custom metadata (up to 20 custom fields).
+When naming tag metadata fields, avoid spaces in metadata field name, and avoid reserved keywords such as:

 • id